 The interest rate you’ll pay on a private student loan depends on the credit score of the co-signer.
 The higher it is, the less the cost to borrow.
 The lower it is, the more expensive the loan.
 One way to find out what interest rates you can expect is to use a pre-qualification tool.
 For example, College Ave Student Loans’ pre-qualification tool tells a potential co-signer if his or her credit pre-qualifies for a loan, and what interest rates one can personally expect before applying and without impacting a person’s credit score.
 Often the repayment schedule is flexible — some lenders, such as College Ave, even let you make payments while you’re in school to lower the cost of the loan upon graduation.

 THERE ARE OTHER OPTIONS

 Tales of college graduates saddled with student loan debt they can’t afford to pay back are all too common these days.
 With the cost of a college education skyrocketing, many borrowers end up in over their heads.
-According to the Department of Education, of the federal student loan borrowers who began repaying their loans in 2016, one in ten have defaulted.
+According to the Department of Education, of the federal student loan borrowers who began repaying their private loans in 2016, one in ten have defaulted.

 To avoid becoming another statistic, you have to approach all student loans responsibly.
 That means not taking on more debt than you need and choosing a school you can afford to attend.
 It also means looking at your college education as an investment.
 Will attending a $100,000 a year university be worth it if you want to pursue a career as a teacher?
 (Probably not.
 You want to aim to keep your total borrowing to the salary you expect to earn your first year out of school, if not a little less.)
 A student loan calculator can help you estimate the total cost of your loan and what your monthly payments might be.